 * Incidentally, the problem with semi-active AAMs was that the launch aircraft had to keep the target "illuminated" with its radar while the missile was on the way, meaning the aircraft had little freedom to maneuver.
 The obvious answer was to develop a complete radar guidance system, with transmitter, receiver, and homing circuits, to fit into the AAM.
 An aircraft could launch an AAM with such an "active seeker" and then take evasive action, or in other words such a missile had a "fire and forget" capability.

 That was difficult for the technology of the 1950s.
-The BOMARC SAM of the late 1950s and early 1960s did have an active seeker, but it was a big machine, essentially a pilotless supersonic aircraft that could carry a (small) nuclear warhead.
+The BOMARC SAM of the late 1950s and early 1960s did have an active seeker, but it was a big machine, essentially a pilotless supersonic aircraft that could carry a nuclear warhead -- a small one, as nuclear warheads go.
 Many modern SAMs and AAMs, such as the US AIM-120 AMRAAM, the Sparrow's much-improved descendant, do have such a fire and forget capability.
 The AMRAAM is targeted using the launch platform's radar but cruises to the target area using an autopilot system, then performs the "terminal attack" using the active seeker.

 * Another simple radar developed during the war was the "radar altimeter".
 This was just a pulse ranging radar that could tell how far an aircraft was above ground, bouncing a pulse off the terrain and timing the round-trip from the aircraft and back.
 However, these simple radar altimeters were only really suited for high-altitude operation.
 Low altitudes demanded a high PRF, which would have made them very susceptible to ghost echoes.
 The answer to the problem was a frequency modulated continuous (FM-CW) wave radar.